-Along Dingle Town’s main street sits the charming St. James Church and you’ll want to add this to your list of what to do in Dingle, Ireland.
-It’s been there for over 200 years, so you can expect to learn some interesting history while visiting.
-On a sunny day, sitting in the cute little garden is an absolute treat.
+Along Dingle Town’s main street sits the charming St. James Church, and you’ll want to add this to your list of what to do in Dingle, Ireland.
+It’s been there for over 200 years, so you can expect to learn some exciting history while visiting.
+Sitting in the cute little garden is an absolute treat on a sunny day.

 While churchgoers congregate here every Sunday, tourists typically visit St. James Church to experience its excellent acoustics.
 This church is one of the best places to hear traditional Irish folk music without the buzz of pub noise in your ear.
 These concerts are typically held on Monday nights, so be sure to pop past the town’s visitor center to grab tickets.